 On Friday, I made an ambitious to-do list for our weekend.
 The big project was to remove the chain link fence that runs along the side of our driveway.
 When we were looking at this house, I said to Mike, "if we buy this place, that is coming out on day one."
 Well... it may be day 280 (or something like that), but it still feels like quite an accomplishment.
 I think our neighbors were thrilled as well.
 All of the posts were sunk in serious concrete (over 18" deep) and covered in some horrible plant.
 We still need to finish taking out some stumps, but it's an amazing improvement.

 And last, a little surprise.
 As many of you know, I miss farm tomatoes.
 I tried to grow them last year in pots, but it didn't turn out very well.
 This year, I picked a spot with good soil and plenty of sun.
 The plants are thriving.
 Both have outgrown their cages once and are close to doing so again.
 (Which is bad news bears since I bought the largest ones I could find.)
 The plants are covered in buds, so it should be a delicious fall of BLTs!!!
-And,
+And, today the first little tomatoes appeared.

 Thursday, July 9, 2009